Linux-cpp-lisp/Plynk/README.md

 Plynk is a Python library that provides geometric simulation of planar linkage mechanisms.

 ## Installation
-Plynk depends on Matplotlib and numpy.
+Plynk depends on Matplotlib and numpy and is built for Python 2.7.

 Plynk is a self-contained Python package.
 To use it, download the `plynk` folder and place it in the same directory as the code that imports it.